Alfresco/docs-alfresco/identity-service/latest/tutorial/sso-v1/kerberos.md

 4. In the **Delegation** tab of the **Properties** of the user account created in the first step, tick the **Trust this user for delegation to any service (Kerberos only)** checkbox.
 5. Copy the key table file created to a protected area on each server such as `C:\etc`.

-    > **Note**: The servers to copy the key table file to are Alfresco Content Services, Alfresco Share and Alfresco Process Services.
+    > **Note:** The servers to copy the key table file to are Alfresco Content Services, Alfresco Share and Alfresco Process Services.

 6. Configure a `krb5.conf` file that contains details of the authentication server: